JuliaLang/Pkg.jl/docs/src/toml-files.md

   `Base` or other packages.
 See also the section on [Compatibility](@ref).

-Note that pre-1.0.0 rule is where Pkg.jl deviates from SemVer specification.
+Note that Pkg.jl deviates from the SemVer specification when it comes to versions pre-1.0.0.
 See [Pre-1.0 behavior](@ref) for more details.